Native tree choices for Northern Virginia

 Virginia Pine (Pinus virginiana)

 The main deciding factors when choosing oak trees are your growing conditions.
 Check your soil pH.
 All young oaks are moderately shade tolerant but require full sun to grow.
 Some can grow in wet, swampy areas, while others are drought tolerant, and some may be both wet and drought tolerant and therefore good candidates for rain gardens.
 After that, you can think about which leaf shape you prefer.
 Fall foliage is usually brown, but a few species turn red.
 All oaks produce acorns, of course, though not until they are old enough: 15-40 years, depending on the species.
+They are generally not self-fertile, so plant them where the wind can carry their pollen to others of the same species.

 If you are in a hurry to provide shade, you might want to pick one of the faster growing species, which grow 2-3 feet per year (slow growing trees only gain a foot or so a year).
 It is best to transplant oaks when young, preferably in early spring, to avoid transplant shock.
 As with all trees, it adds to wildlife value if you plant trees that normally exist in the natural areas nearest you, while at the same time adding to biodiversity by planting species that are different from all your neighbors’.